Higher Education and Economic Development Are Great Partners

 What if Your Town Doesn't Provide What Higher Education Needs?

-First, you have to ask what the higher ed community wants in town that it doesn't find.
+First, you have to ask what the campus community wants in town that it does not find.
 You may be able to guess, but you might not estimate the discomfort correctly.
-You may think it's the lack of non-stop flights to London, when really it's the fact there are no jobs for the faculty spouses.
-Or vice versa.
+You may think it is the lack of non-stop flights to London, when really it is the fact there are no jobs for the faculty spouses, or vice versa.

 For example, in smaller towns, the lack of a bookstore, local theatre or other arts venues, and convenient parking for visitors often are problems to the university community.
 In the smallest of college towns, the lack of a motel or inn near the college may make it all too easy for prospective students to skip the campus visit.
 And it's tough for the college to make a good impression on visiting scholars, lecturers, artists, and prospective faculty.